 - Processing sensory information (mainly sound but also smell, vision, etc.)

 - Automatic responses to stimuli (such as hunger and thirst)

 The temporal lobes allow us to assign meaning to the world around us and interact with it.
 When this area of the brain is damaged, individuals generally experience a state of confusion due to difficulties understanding their surrounding environment.
 This can present various challenges in one’s everyday life.

 In the following section, we’ll discuss potential complications that may arise due to damage to the temporal lobes.

 Because many functions can be affected following temporal lobe damage, individuals may experience various complications that affect their ability to perceive and respond appropriately to their environment.

 By having awareness of potential complications and how they may affect one’s day-to-day life, individuals can seek effective treatments to improve their overall quality of life.

 Below, we’ll discuss some of the most common secondary effects of temporal lobe damage.
 Then, we’ll cover treatment and how the brain may recover affected functions.

 1. Difficulty Recognizing Faces (Prosopagnosia)

-This condition is known as prosopagnosia.
-When someone has this condition, looking at your spouse or best friend can feel like looking at a stranger.
+This condition is known as prosopagnosia or face blindness.
+Individuals with this condition struggle to tell one person’s face apart from another.
+As a result, looking at their spouse or best friend can feel like looking at a stranger.